Chrispylcfc/Portfolio-Website/README.md

 ## USER FEEDBACK

-- User:
+> Some of the colour scheme contrasts aren't clear enough.
+E.g. the button on the modal is one instance of this.

-  - > Colour Scheme not very good.
+> The Navigation for the website is simple and accessible.

-  - > Simple Navigation.
+> External links to project git repositories could have been useful.

-- Changes made to satisfy user feedback.
+Changes made to satisfy user feedback.

 ## REFERENCES